AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 be drafted.
 The recipients field will be automatically filled up with the emails shown earlier.

-Example of mail command: `mail colleague`
+Example of mail command: `mail colleagues`
 ![mail.PNG](images/user-guide/mail.PNG)
 ![mail2.PNG](images/user-guide/mail2.PNG)